felipezarco/switcher/README.md

 _Not everything fits in an object key!_

-You may want to pass a regex or a custom function to check against.
+You may want to use a regex or a custom function as a condition.

 You can achieve that by using `switcher` with a more complex structure.

-You can define cases as an array of **case functions** and values!
+You can define the second argument as an **array of case functions** and values instead of an object!

 ```typescript
 const binomialName = switcher(animal, [